thinkwee/ArxivDaily/README.md

     export database_id="YOUR_NOTION_DATABASE_ID"
     export integration_token="YOUR_NOTION_INTEGRATION_TOKEN"
 ```
-- parse recent paper and filter with keyword:
+- parse recent paper and filter with keyword (you need to mkdir logs and papers in the first time):
 ```python
     python3 execute_parse.py agent
 ```